Skip to main content

 Opticians, contact lens fitters, certification required, penalties provided

-This bill would prohibit an individual from fitting or dispensing eyewear unless he or she is certified to do so by the American Board of Opticianry or is a licensed physician or optometrist.
+• An individual may not fit or dispense eyewear unless certified by the American Board of Opticianry, or is a licensed physician or optometrist.

-This bill would prohibit an individual from fitting or dispensing contact lenses unless he or she is certified to do so by the American Board of Opticianry and the National Contact Lens Examiners or is a licensed physician or optometrist.
+• An individual may not fit or dispense contact lenses unless certified by the American Board of Opticianry and the National Contact Lens Examiners, or is a licensed physician or optometrist.

-This bill would authorize a certified contact lens fitter to fit and dispense contact lenses only to the extent authorized and under the supervision of a prescribing physician or optometrist.
+• A certified contact lens fitter may fit and dispense contact lenses only to the extent authorized and under the supervision of a prescribing physician or optometrist.

 Subjects